jwd-ali/Switch-Animations/README.md

 If you wanted to implement any of these designs it would be a poor choice to subclass `UISwitch` as you can hardly customize the colours — aside from the on/off tint.
 So I thought I would try to re-engineer the UISwitch so that I would have complete control over each aspect, making it easy to style in the future.Turns out its actually pretty easy (and a lot of fun!) to build these control elements from scratch.
 I even went so far as to add the ability to set on/off text or images.
 For those who don’t know, UISwitch has onImage and offImage which when set don’t do anything anymore.

+So i take few of the Dribble switches Daily UI challenges as challenge and implemented them in this library.This library has cool and sophisticated animations,Designs and effects.
+Also, customizable properties can be tweaked behaviors and enhance your application UI cool.
+With this library, you can easily implement material design switch to your app.